 While the broth is simmering with the spices, bring a large pot of water to a boil and immerse all the veggies for 3-4 minutes.
 Take out and place on the side.

-If you are making rice noodles, now is the time to boil that, too.
+If you are making rice noodles, now is the time to cook them according the package directions.

 Place the hot broth in bowls (strain any stray spices away)

 Let each person choose what they want – veggies, meat, noodles, cilantro, sauce, toppings.